 While we wouldn’t necessarily recommend him for those with mobility issues, as he can be a bit heavy to lug around, Henry is certainly built to last.
 This is a vac that will stand up to everything life throws at it and if you do a lot of DIY and need a heavy-duty buddy for dust busting, he's your man.

 Prefer another Henry?
-We have more on our best Henry vacuum guide who could fit into your lifestyle just fine.
+We have more on our best Henry vacuum guide who could fit into your lifestyle just fine, but this one is our #1.

 The Beko Powerclean VRT94929VI has three levels of strength, but we found that the lowest level was more than sufficient for tackling dirty carpets and dusty floors.
 When boosted to a higher level, it was able to pick up dust from between old floorboards.
 We were very impressed.